 Although this is good news for tits, and other short-lived, fast reproducing birds, it is unclear whether longer-lived species would adapt so well to a changing climate.
 This study shows that evolution alone is not enough for even tits to be able to survive the changes we are seeing in our climate.
 This means that any birds which do not have this flexibility in their behaviour could be in real trouble as the earth warms.

 And there are other challenges that birds are facing thanks to human effects on the environment.
 One of these is the quantity of plastic in the seas.
 Birds have been found with remnants of plastic bags in their stomachs, which they have presumably mistaken for food.
 This can be hugely damaging, but there is at least the possibility of removing large pieces of plastic from the oceans to protect wildlife.
 Smaller pieces of plastic, known as microplastics, however, are currently impossible to move, and we don't know what damage they might be causing.

-Some microplastics are generated directly, to use in face and body scrubs, toothpastes and other beauty products.
+Some microplastics have been generated directly, to use in face and body scrubs, toothpastes and other beauty products.
 Although microplastics are now banned from cosmetics, there are still many of them out there gradually winding their way into the environment.
 Small pieces of plastics may also be generated when larger pieces of plastic break down.
-They are too small to be seen by the human eye, and because of their small size they aren't filtered out during waste-water treatment.
+Microplastics are too small to be seen by the human eye, and because of their small size they aren't filtered out during waste-water treatment.
 That means they wash down your plughole and straight out to sea, where they are an attractive food source for small marine animals.